 Viktor Frankl was a 20th century psychiatrist who founded the field of logotherapy.
 A Holocaust survivor, he wrote the best-selling book, Man's Search for Meaning.

 Viktor Emil Frankl was born on March 26, 1905 in Vienna, Austria.
-He graduated from the University of Vienna, focusing on psychiatry and neurology, specifically in the areas of suicide and depression.
-Frankl held the position of president at the Sozialistische Mittelschüler Österreich and successfully counseled students and virtually eliminated suicides during his tenure.
-His accomplishments were noticed and he was asked to head the suicide prevention department of the General Hospital in Vienna.
+He received his MD and PhD degrees from the University of Vienna where he studied psychiatry and neurology, focusing on the areas of suicide and depression.
+As a medical student in the late 20s, he successfully counseled high school students to virtually eliminate suicide.
+Because of these accomplishments, he was asked to head the suicide prevention department of the General Hospital in Vienna.
 After treating thousands of people over the four years he was there, Frankl took a position as the head of the neurological department at the Rothschild Hospital, one of the few facilities that allowed Jews to practice medicine at that time.

-After his release, Frankl wrote Man’s Search for Meaning, a groundbreaking book that detailed his perspective of living through the ordeal that was the concentration camp.
-He accepted a position at the Vienna Policlinic of Neurology, and remained there for 25 years.
-He held a professorship at the University of Vienna and was a visiting professor at Harvard University.
-Throughout his long career, Frankl published numerous books, lectured throughout the world, and received dozens of honorary degrees.
+Frankl wrote Man’s Search for Meaning, a groundbreaking book that detailed his perspective of living through the ordeal that was the concentration camp.
+He was a professor of neurology and psychiatry at the University of Vienna from 1948–1990, and he directed the neurology department at the Vienna Polyclinic Hospital between 1946 and 1970.
+Throughout his career, Frankl published numerous books, received dozens of honorary degrees, lectured around the world, and served as a guest professor at universities including Harvard, Southern Methodist, and Duquesne.

 Contribution to Psychology

 Frankl's book Man's Search for Meaning has been widely cited as one of the most important and inspirational books of the 20th century.
 In the book, he outlines three phases of adapting to life in a concentration camp:

 - Shock or denial during initial admission.

 - Depersonalization, bitterness, moral distortion, and disillusionment for survivors.